BoundlessStudio/VolcanoLime/README.md

 - Make up a dataset of the birth rates of cats and dogs for the last 10 years then chart the dataset.
 - Create a table in the sandbox for the following data: https://gist.githubusercontent.com/RGBKnights/66efdad3bfebc54f0d4a7c14d133e64e/raw/2fd540b11ca6837e0a1f5c60572cc1296478ed4f/MockData.csv
 - What are the columns names for the following csv: https://gist.githubusercontent.com/RGBKnights/66efdad3bfebc54f0d4a7c14d133e64e/raw/2fd540b11ca6837e0a1f5c60572cc1296478ed4f/MockData.csv
+- What are the columns names for the following csv: https://gist.githubusercontent.com/RGBKnights/66efdad3bfebc54f0d4a7c14d133e64e/raw/2fd540b11ca6837e0a1f5c60572cc1296478ed4f/MockData.csv and what are distinct values in the gender column then create a pie chart of the counts.
+- Count the types of genders in 'gender' column from this csv then create a pie chart of the counts: https://gist.githubusercontent.com/RGBKnights/66efdad3bfebc54f0d4a7c14d133e64e/raw/2fd540b11ca6837e0a1f5c60572cc1296478ed4f/MockData.csv
 - Show the following data on a timeline.  https://electricraspberry.blob.core.windows.net/windowslive-dec9c2bc7d3ff74d/timelines.json
 - Lets play a guess game. generate a random number between 1 and 10 and I have 3 guesses to get it right.
-- Find my location then show it on a map.
+- Find my location and show it on a map.
+- Create a Barcode for cb95a36b73fef

 ### Has Issues...
 - https://tinyurl.com/5447hu36 What are the columns names in the file.
-- Count the types of genders in 'gender' column from this csv then create a pie chart of the counts: https://gist.githubusercontent.com/RGBKnights/66efdad3bfebc54f0d4a7c14d133e64e/raw/2fd540b11ca6837e0a1f5c60572cc1296478ed4f/MockData.csv

 #### Needs new Convert Skills
 - Convert this csv to excel: https://gist.githubusercontent.com/RGBKnights/66efdad3bfebc54f0d4a7c14d133e64e/raw/2fd540b11ca6837e0a1f5c60572cc1296478ed4f/MockData.csv